DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes.md

 Mandatory section on `hermes-server` to declare the datasource(s), and their settings.
 If set on `hermes-clients`, it will be silently ignored.

-A same datasource plugin can bu used for several datasources, so for each datasource needed, you have to declare a subsection with your desired datasource name (that will be used in datamodel), containing two mandatories entries :
+A same datasource plugin can bu used for several datasources, so for each datasource needed, you have to declare a subsection with your desired datasource name (that will be used in datamodel), containing two mandatory entries :

 - `type` (*string*) : the datasource plugin to use for this datasource.
 - `settings` (*subsection*) : the datasource plugin settings for this datasource according to the [plugin documentation](../plugins/datasources/).